 Make sure you know the admission requirements for your program.
 You’ll find requirements on your program’s webpage, in the Program Outline tab, under Admission Requirements and Admission Details.

 Applicants who are currently registered in subjects required for admissions may receive a conditional acceptance.
-If you’re acceptance is conditional, you’ll have to ensure all outstanding requirements are met before classes start.
+If your acceptance is conditional, you’ll have to ensure all outstanding requirements are met before classes start.
 Possible requirements include: passing your courses, maintaining your grades, maintaining your GPA, completing your high school diploma (if you’re under 19) and if you’re applying for a graduate certificate – graduating from your current college or university.
 Please check Web for Admissions to see your outstanding conditions.

 You may need to meet additional requirements if you’re a student in one of the following categories